joshwiersema/joshwiersema/README.md

 # 👋 Hi, I'm Josh Wiersema
 ### Computer Science Student

-I'm a CS student, athlete, and freelance developer who loves building real, practical software—from full-stack apps for local businesses to algorithm-heavy C++ projects and machine learning experiments.
+I'm a CS student, athlete, and freelance developer who loves building real, practical software.
+From full-stack apps for local businesses to algorithm-heavy C++ projects and machine learning experiments.
 I use GitHub to showcase clean, well-structured projects that reflect what I’m learning and what I can build.

 ---